tthmok/599.90/topic.md

 (Primary): Once you have completed your presentation, you will write a short half-page reflection essay on your presentation.
 Here, you will consider what elements of your presentation went well, and how you could have improved the presentation -- both the deck itself, and in your delivery of the material.
 Consider here also how you went about leading the discussion, and how this could have been improved as well.

+#### Seminar Topic Presentations

+The week before your assigned presentation day:

+1. Post in the #discussion channel a short intro to your topic
+2. In your short intro link the reading you have chosen for the class
+3. Read people's responses to your reading so that you respond during your seminar

 ## Possible Topics

 Below are a list of possible topics.
 This list is not exhaustive and should mainly be considered as a set of suggestions.